Durvinita

 Durvinita (r.
 529 – 579 CE) is seen as the most successful ruler of the Western Ganga dynasty.
+He is remembered for his military prowess, literary achievements, and strong patronage of Jainism.
+He was a son of the preceding king Avinita.

-Son of the previous ruler, Avinita, Durvinita's accession to the throne was disputed by his brother, who had gained the support of the Pallavas and Kadambas.
+Durvinita's accession to the throne was disputed by his brother, who had gained the support of the Pallavas and Kadambas.
 There are Nallala and Kadagattur inscriptions that refer to this dispute.
 However, Durvinita managed to grab the throne by virtue of his valour.

-Hostilities with Pallavas and Kadambas
+Life

-During Durvinita's rule, the hostilities between the Pallavas and Gangas came to forefront and several pitched battles were fought by the two kingdoms.
+During Durvinita's rule, the Pallava and Ganga kingdoms fought several battles.
 Durvinita defeated the Pallavas in the battle of Anderi.
 Though the Pallavas sought the assistance of the Kadambas to the north to tame Durvinita, the Gummareddipura inscription hails that Durvinita overcame his enemies at Alattur, Porulare and Pernagra.
 It is possible that these victories enabled him to extend his power over Kongudesa and Tondaimandalam regions of Tamil country.

-Ties with Chalukyas

 Durvinita was a clever king.
 In order to keep the Pallavas at bay, he gave his daughter to Chalukya Vijayaditya or from the Nagara record to Pulakesi II, though the latter is unlikely owing to the difference in their eras.
 The Chalukyas were an emerging power at this time.
 When the Pallavas attacked the Chalukyas, he fought on the Chalukya side and cemented a long lasting friendship with the Chalukyas that lasted through the rule of both the Badami Chalukyas, Rashtrakutas and Kalyani Chalukyas, covering a period of over 600 years.
 The Gummareddipura and the Uttanur plates describe Durvinita as the Lord of Punnata.

 Religion

+Durvinita was a devout follower of Jainism.
+Inscriptions suggest he patronized Jain monks of the Desiga-gana and Kundakunda traditions.
+Several Jain temples were established or supported under his reign.
+His religious generosity is attested in records like the Madikeri copper plate inscription, where a Jain lineage tracing back to Gunachandra Bhattara is honored.